-Brioche bread has been a long standing favourite bread in my household.
-Until last year, though, I'd placed in the ‘too hard basket’.
+Enriched brioche bread has been a long-standing favourite bread in my household.
+Until a couple of years ago, though, I'd placed in the ‘too hard basket' of items to bake, thinking that it was overly complicated and above my skill.
 And then I jumped in the deep end and had a go.
 What did I learn?
-Yes it’s time consuming with the rest/proof and chill times .... but the steps themselves are surprisingly easy.
+Yes, it’s time-consuming with the rest/proof and chill times .... but the steps themselves are surprisingly easy.

 What exactly is Enriched Brioche Dough?

 Unlike other bread doughs that consist of flour, water yeast and salt (we call these lean doughs), enriched dough includes fats, sugar and dairy.
 And plenty of them!
 These extra ingredients leave you with a rich, buttery bread with an exceptionally tender crumb.
 When warm and fresh out of the oven, enriched brioche bread literally melts in your mouth.
 There’s nothing like it.

 Basic Ingredients.
 The ingredients list for this bread comprises of items you’ll have in your pantry.
 Everyday ingredients for the win.